WebAssembly/exception-handling/proposals/exception-handling/Exceptions-formal-overview.md

 ## Validation (Typing)

-To verify that the `rethrow l` instruction refers to a surrounding catch block, we introduce a stack `caught` to validation contexts, which gets an exception index or the keywork `all` prepended whenever we enter instructions inside a `catch exnidx` or `catch_all` block, respectively.
+To verify that the `rethrow l` instruction refers to a surrounding catch block, we introduce a stack `caught` to validation contexts, which gets an exception index or the keyword `all` prepended whenever we enter instructions inside a `catch exnidx` or `catch_all` block, respectively.
 This addition is reflected in the execution rules, by the administrative instruction `caught` which models the stack of caught exceptions on the wasm stack.

 ### Instructions